Siyuexi/siyuexi.github.io/_pages/about.md

 # 🔥 News

-- *2025.11*: &nbsp;🎉🎉 I joined the TOSEM Review Committee for the next 2 years.
 - *2025.10*: &nbsp;🎉🎉 I started my research visit in AST Lab, ETH Zurich.
 - *2025.09*: &nbsp;🎉🎉 One collaborative paper with ByteDance was accepted by **NeurIPS'25** (*Spotlight*).
 - *2025.04*: &nbsp;🎉🎉 I started my internship in Trae Research, ByteDance.（*筋斗云人才计划* ）